 - Organization name and description

 - Organization roster, including at least six members and a Catholic University faculty or staff advisor

 - Organization constitution (guidelines and a template can be found here)

 - Once the New Organization Registration has been submitted, the request will be reviewed by OCA staff.
 If additional information is required, OCA staff will contact the organization.
 OCA has the authority to recognize (or not recognize) student organizations on behalf of the university.

 - Upon authorization, OCA will approve the organization's registration in the Nest.
 OCA will also notify all necessary campus departments that the organization has been recognized.

 Step 6: Attend New Student Organization Training

-- This training will touch on all aspects of how student organizations at CUA operate, including a presentation from the Treasury Board about how to receive funding.
+- This training will touch on all aspects of how student organizations at CUA operate, including a presentation about the Treasury Board and how to receive Student Activity Fee funding.